 Do the two superstars have the right idea?
+Maybe so.

 In her book iGen, psychologist Jean M. Twenge cites research showing that eighth-graders who use social media are at a greater risk for developing depression than those who don’t.
 In fact, suicide has replaced homicide as the greatest cause of death among teenagers.